WillWagnerIV/The-Coconuts/README.txt

-# The-Coconuts
+### The-Coconuts
-Manar Al-kayed   William Wagner
+## Manar Al-kayed   William Wagner
-Repo for the Coconuts group project.
+# Repo for the Coconuts group project.

-An Integrated User Progression Tracking System

-Stakeholders: Game Developers, Designers, Engineers and QA Teams

-User Stories:

-User = dev, designer, engineer or QA
+A Group Repo for The Coconuts.